osrf/gazebo_tutorials/set_velocity/tutorial_7.md

 Implementing this is left to the reader.

 ## Setting Velocity by Applying Force/Torqe with a PID controller

+**Advantages**

+* Supported on all physics engines
+* Object feels the force that accellerates it
+* Does not contrain other degrees of freedom

+**Disadvangates**

+* PID gains may need to be tuned per object
+* It takes multiple updates to reach the target velocity

 Another method of setting velocity is to use a [PID controller](http://osrf-distributions.s3.amazonaws.com/gazebo/api/7.1.0/classgazebo_1_1common_1_1PID.html) to apply forces and torques.
 It works on all physics engines, but requires tuning the PID gains for the object being moved.
 In general the velocity cannot be achieved instantaneously.